SmartlyDressedGames/Unturned-Docs/items/glasses-asset.rst

 Glasses Assets
 ==============

-Glasses can be worn by players and zombies.
+Glasses are created from ItemGlassesAsset.
+They are clothing items that can be worn by players and zombies.

 This inherits the :ref:`GearAsset <doc_item_asset_gear>` class.